 \subsection{Performance on Drug Activity Prediction}

-\paragraph{Experimental Setup} We also assess TRLearner for drug activity prediction using the pQSAR dataset~\cite{martin2019all}, which forecasts compound activity on specific target proteins and includes 4,276 tasks.
-Following \cite{martin2019all,yao2021improving}, we divide the tasks into four groups but conduct the ``Group 5'' that contains tasks randomly drawn from the other four groups for average evaluation.
-The evaluation metric is the squared Pearson correlation coefficient ($R^2$), indicating the correlation between predictions and actual values for each task.
-We report the mean and median $R^2$ values, as well as the count of $R^2$ values exceeding 0.3, which is a reliable indicator in pharmacology.
+\paragraph{\textbf{Experimental Setup.}} We assess TRLearner for drug activity prediction using the pQSAR dataset~\cite{martin2019all}, which forecasts compound activity on proteins with 4,276 tasks.
+Following \cite{martin2019all,yao2021improving}, we divide the tasks into four groups but conduct the ``Group 5'' that contains tasks from the other four groups for average evaluation.
+In line with the method proposed in \cite{martin2019all}, we partition the dataset by placing the training compounds in the support set and the testing compounds in the query set, with task distributions of 4100 for meta-training, 76 for meta-validation, and 100 for meta-testing.
+The evaluation metric is the squared Pearson correlation coefficient ($R^2$), indicating the correlation between predictions and ground-truth.
+We report the mean and median $R^2$ and the count of $R^2$ exceeding 0.3.

-\paragraph{Results} As shown in Table \ref{tab:drugprediction}, TRLearner achieves comparable performance to the SOTA baselines.
-Consider that drug activity prediction is a more complex task, and the difference between the mean and median of the model's $R^2$ score is larger \cite{martin2019all}.
-TRLearner not only narrows the gap between the model's $R^2$ Mean and $R^2$ Median scores but also achieves an improvement in the reliability index $R^2 > 0.3$.
-This observation further demonstrates TRLearner's superior performance in more complex scenarios.
+\paragraph{\textbf{Results.}} As shown in \textbf{Table \ref{tab:drugprediction}}, TRLearner achieves comparable or better performance to the SOTA baselines across all the groups of data.
+Considering that drug activity prediction is a more complex task \cite{martin2019all}, TRLearner not only narrows the gap between the $R^2$ Mean and $R^2$ Median scores but also achieves an improvement in the reliability index $R^2 > 0.3$.
+These results further demonstrate the superior performance of our method in complex scenarios.